mnmckenn/Nudge/Usability Testing Report.md

 ### B14

-Home page with form fields, picture to autofill the fields Pulls GPS, don’t need to write color of car, will be found out from picture Create a profile (FN, LN, Email) didn’t feel like making a new profile, felt like editing, need a confirmation since not sure if it was saved, no submit button
+Home page with form fields, picture to autofill the fields <\br>
+Pulls GPS, don’t need to write color of car, will be found out from picture Create a profile (FN, LN, Email) didn’t feel like making a new profile, felt like editing, need a confirmation since not sure if it was saved, no submit button
 Information about it on the bottom, clicked on wrong one originally